Last Updated on March 8, 2023 by Sam

 We recommend booking tickets in advance so you don’t miss out for the dates of your visit.
 Find out where to book tickets and much more with our guide to the Flam Railway!

 If you opt to do the return trip on the train then you may also have time to take a cruise along Aurlandsfjord and Nærøyfjord.
 It’s well worth adding this cruise to your itinerary as it allows you to see one of the narrowest fjords in both Norway and the world!
-As you’d expect, the scenery is outstanding.
+As you’d expect, the scenery is outstanding and a highlight of our one week in Western Norway itinerary.

 Cruises along Aurlandsfjord and Nærøyfjord are run on environmentally friendly vessels, which take you from Flam to Gudvangen.
 Journeys take around two hours one-way, with return trips available either by taking another cruise or a 20-minute shuttle bus back to Flam.
 Tickets for the cruise can be booked on the Visit Flam website.